coderefinery/hpc-containers/content/basics_running_containers.rst

 ---------------------

-Running the container means that we run some specific program that the image creator has decided to be the main program for this image.
+Running the container means that we run some specific program that the image creator has set to be the default program for this image.

 When we run the container we will execute a so-called entry script or runscript that contains commands specified by the image creators.